-- i) We consider sexism to be any attitude held by a person or group of one sex towards an individual or group of the other sex which is offensive, discriminatory or hostile towards that individual or group.
-We consider sexual harassment to be behaviour, acts or expressions that reflect such attitudes; or an incitement to behaviour of that kind. - ii) Sexual harassment would be, for example: - physical abuse against a person or group because of their gender - verbal abuse, intimidation, insults, threats - using lewd or suggestive vocabulary, pictures or writing to cause offence or humiliation - offensive reference to an individual's sexuality - making sexist comments or suggestions in the course of discussion in lessons - refusing to co-operate with other children because of their gender - uninvited physical contact. - iii) Sexual harassment of staff by staff - the victim (or a colleague) should make the perpetrator aware that the victifinds the behaviour unacceptable - the victim should seek support from friends and avoid the perpetrator where possible
+i) We consider sexism to be any attitude held by a person or group of one sex towards an individual or group of the other sex which is offensive, discriminatory or hostile towards that individual or group.
+We consider sexual harassment to be behaviour, acts or expressions that reflect such attitudes; or an incitement to behaviour of that kind.

+ii) Sexual harassment would be, for example:

+- physical abuse against a person or group because of their gender - verbal abuse, intimidation, insults, threats - using lewd or suggestive vocabulary, pictures or writing to cause offence or humiliation iii) Improper conduct by a member of staff iv) Members of staff should always conduct themselves in a professional manner and avoid actions or situations which might be misconstrued.

+- offensive reference to an individual's sexuality - making sexist comments or suggestions in the course of discussion in lessons - refusing to co-operate with other children because of their gender - uninvited physical contact.